 Name Туре Default Description profileName String default ProfileService profileKey.
-Used to load the correct profile into the DeploymentManager. bindAddress String localhost The Address the server should to. httpPort int 8080 Used by Servlet Protocol to connect to the server. jbossHome String \$JBOSS_HOME The JBoss configuration to start. javaHome String \$JAVA_HOME The Java runtime to use to start the server. javaVmArguments String -Xmx512m - XX:MaxPermSize=128m JVM arguments used to start the server.
+Used to load the correct profile into the DeploymentManager. bindAddress String localhost The Address the server should bind to. httpPort int 8080 Used by Servlet Protocol to connect to the server. rmiPort int 1099 Used by the ServerManager to communicate with the server. jbossHome String \$JBOSS_HOME The JBoss configuration to start. javaHome String \$JAVA_HOME The Java runtime to use to start the server. javaVmArguments String -Xmx512m - XX:MaxPermSize=128m JVM arguments used to start the server.